- TOP tips to choose a private Swiss boarding school for a foreign student

 - Types of educational programs in private boarding schools in Switzerland

 Private schools in Switzerland - a great opportunity to get high-quality secondary education in one of the most developed countries in the world.
-The best schools in Switzerland accept for the education of children from all corners of the world, and education in Switzerland is so in demand that enrolling in private schools in Switzerland is necessary a couple of years before the expected start of the school year!
+The best schools in Switzerland accept children from all corners of the world.
+Education received in Switzerland is so in demand that students need to register in a couple of years before entering the chosen Swiss school.
 Learn more about the prestigious education in Switzerland, as well as the peculiarities of private schools in Switzerland in this article.

 Private schools in Switzerland around the world are considered the best and most prestigious educational institutions for secondary education.
-The best schools in Switzerland cost more than 65 thousand dollars for one academic year, but this demand is only higher every year, because many would like their child to receive an exceptional and even an exclusive education.
+The best schools in Switzerland cost more than 65,000$ for one academic year, but this demand is only higher every year, because many would like their child to receive an exceptional and even an exclusive education.
 The high demand for secondary education in private schools in Switzerland is also a consequence of the high quality of such education.

 As in the best sanatoriums, in private Swiss boarding schools "procedures" are provided - sports (from football and tennis to mountain skiing and mountain biking, as well as horse riding, rowing and swimming).
 In addition, in almost all mountainous private educational institutions, students are offered mountain hikes along scenic paths and routes.

-Education in junior classes in private schools in Switzerland is not the same as in Russian schools.
-First of all, the academic load is completely different than in Russia - the teachers do not load students, and the curriculum takes into account the restlessness and fast detachment of children from monotonous training, so all attention is given to the realization of students' talents, development of skills and socialization.
-Swiss students achieve much greater success in physical and spiritual development, easily master a foreign language - and they will be able to catch up on lost topics in middle school.
+Education in junior classes in private schools in Switzerland has its own features.
+First of all, the academic load.
+The teachers do not overload students, and the curriculum takes into account the restlessness and fast detachment of children from monotonous studying, so all attention is given to the realization of students' talents, development of skills and socialization.
+Swiss students achieve great success in physical and spiritual development, easily master a foreign language - and they will be able to catch up on lost topics in middle school.

 It should be noted that every private educational institution with a boarding in Switzerland is completely different from the other - the individuality here is important as well as the high quality of education and modern methods of teaching children.
 Of course, the UK can boast of having world-renowned private boarding schools with its own traditions and appearance, but if in the United Kingdom graduates are more or less equally educated and trained people, then in Switzerland future students who retain their identity, culture, etc. - true citizens of the world.

 If you look at the location of educational institutions with boarding, you can see that the largest number of boarding schools is located in the French cantons, slightly less - in German, and in the Italian part of Switzerland they are very few.
-However, regardless of geographical location, all private schools are equipped and equipped with the latest technology, have developed infrastructure with their own training labs and sports facilities, libraries and computer centers, and offer high-quality education.
+However, regardless of geographical location, all private schools are equipped and equipped with the latest technology, have developed infrastructure with their own labs and sports facilities, libraries and computer centers, and offer high-quality education.

-As for educational programs, the choice should be made based on the country in which further education is planned.
+As for educational programs, the choice should be made based on the country where further education is planned.
 Despite the fact that the countries of the European Union, the United States, Canada and other countries have different arrangements for mutual recognition of certificates and diplomas of each other, it will be somewhat easier for the University of France to apply with a French diploma and studying French language while studying in Switzerland.